PADI Rebreather Instructor 15,000 THB

 Then once that has been completed successfully, we move onto the two Confined Water Teaching presentations.
 Again likewise the Evaluation Criteria is exactly the same as on your PADI IDC or PADI IDC Staff Course.
 Depending on time and the exact course logistics, we can also do the Role Model Rescue Demonstration.
-Once again this is Rescue Diver Exercise #7.
-The only difference this time is that both divers and on Rebreathers, which can be a little bit of a different experience to doing it in typical recreational open circuit equipment.
+Once again this is Rescue Diver Course Exercise #7.
+The only difference this time is that both divers are on Rebreathers.
+This can be a somewhat different experience to doing it in typical recreational open circuit equipment.
 At least in the tropics of Phuket anyway.

 We usually finish off with either the second or both Practical Application Presentations.

 We head to the beach for your Open Water Teaching Presentation of two skills.
 These can be from The PADI Rebreather or Advanced Rebreather Courses.
 However Chris usually assigns one from each, but it varies Candidate to Candidate.

 Time allowing, we also go for a bit of a dive.
 We might as well if we have the time!